PriyanSappal/tech264-cloud-linux/README.md

 | Physical proximity to resources. | Accessible from anywhere with internet access. |

 ## 3. The 4 Deployment Models of Cloud:
 - **Private Cloud**: Dedicated to a single organization, offering enhanced control and security.
+Can be run without internet (on a cruise ship).
 - **Public Cloud**: Services provided over the internet and shared across multiple users.
 - **Hybrid Cloud**: A mix of private and public clouds, offering flexibility.
+This allows businesses to maintain private data on-prem while leveraging cloud for scalability.
+Some data needs to stay on-prem because of compliance reasons (private user data).
 - **Multi-Cloud**: Use of multiple cloud services from different providers.
+May use this because of redundancy (having backups - this is common in the finance sector).

 | Deployment Model | Description |
 | ---------------- | ----------- |